-Men who want to become dads and occasionally smoke weed are often paranoid about their sperm, and not just because they’re stoned.
-While a growing body of research has linked excessive marijuana use to male infertility, a new study suggests that when these men are able to conceive, in spite of smoking weed, it could increase their child’s risk of autism.
-While the findings raise many important questions for couples trying to become parents, they raise even more questions for doctors and scientists trying to determine whether smoking pot while trying to conceive can be considered safe, even in small amounts.
+Men who want to become dads and occasionally smoke weed are often paranoid about their sperm — and not just because they’re stoned.
+It’s natural to ask “Is smoking weed, um, bad for my boys?”
+While a growing body of research links excessive marijuana use to male infertility, a new study suggests that there may be other risks: When these men are able to conceive, in spite of smoking weed, it could increase their child’s risk of autism.
+While the findings raise many important questions for couples trying to become parents, they raise even more questions for doctors and scientists trying to understand marijuana’s effects on sperm and determine whether smoking pot while trying to conceive can be considered safe, even in small amounts.

 And for men who are not particularly worried about fertility issues, marijuana in small doses can help combat erectile dysfunction and boost female libido, making it easier to have sex and therefore, theoretically, easier to conceive.
 Unless they’re struggling with infertility, most pot-smoking couples net out somewhere in the middle, dabbling without overdoing it.
 Plenty of men can smoke pot and still get someone pregnant.

 The more important question is, what happens when they do?